-We currently rely upon third-party consultants and contractors to provide certain operational and administrative services.
-These services include external tax advice and clinical and research consultation.
+We currently rely upon third-party consultants and contractors to provide certain operational and administrative services, including but not limited to external financial, legal, clinical and research consultation.
 The failure of any of these third parties to provide accurate and timely service may adversely impact our business operations.
 In addition, if such third-party service providers were to cease operations, temporarily or permanently, face financial distress or other business disruption, or increase their fees, or if our relationships with these providers deteriorate, we could suffer increased costs until an equivalent provider could be found, if at all, or we could develop internal capabilities, if ever.